-W hen deciding on what goals to set, such as setting New Year’s resolutions, you probably consider all the things you would like to achieve or change in your life.
+W hen making decisions and choices and setting goals you probably consider all the things you’d like to achieve or change in your life.

-If you are struggling financially, then you might set a resolution to expand your wealth/income/investments/financial knowledge.
+Or you might set a goal to grow your wealth/income/investments/financial knowledge.

-The reason we want to make changes in our lives is because we want to live our lives better than we have been living them, and also because we believe we should be living our lives in a better or different way.
+The reason we make decisions to change something in our lives is because we want that something to be better than it has been, and also because we believe we should be living our lives in a better or different way.

-The word ‘should’ is one of the keys to why most people find it difficult to achieve the goals they set for themselves, and it is why people make the same New Year’s resolutions year after year.
+The word ‘should’ is one of the keys to why most people find it difficult to make the right choices for themselves.

-Your primary self might also be concerned with appearing attractive, healthy and well-groomed, and if you have been on a holiday, eating and drinking more than you normally would, with little exercise involved, then you might set a resolution to diet and eat healthily after you realise you no longer fit into your pre-holiday clothing.
-You may even look back to how you appeared before you went away and believe that you were not as attractive as you could have been, and so you plan a serious lifestyle change.
+Your primary self might also be concerned with appearing attractive, healthy and well-groomed.
+So if you’ve just returned from a holiday, eating and drinking more than you normally would, with little exercise involved, then you might set a resolution to diet and eat healthily after you realise you no longer fit into your pre-holiday clothing.

-If you’re not familiar with the idea of people having many parts or inner selves, with some being primary and others disowned, read this page about how your personality works.
+If you’re not familiar with the idea of people having many inner selves, with some being primary and others disowned, read this page about how your personality works.

-When Goals are Set by Your Disowned Self
+When Choices are Made by Your Disowned Self

-Sometimes, however, goals and resolutions are set by your disowned self, which includes the inner aspects of yourself that you suppress and do not allow into your life – or your ‘shadow self’ as it is sometimes called.
+Sometimes choices are made by your disowned self.
+Your disowned self includes the inner aspects of yourself that you suppress and don’t allow into your life.
+Your ‘shadow self’, as it’s sometimes called.

-So, for example, if you have a work-focused self as your primary self, then one of the goals on your list might be opposite to the kind of goal your work-focused self would make, such as to take time out to do a yoga teacher training course, to rest and go fishing, to go on an extended holiday, maybe even to take a year off and write a novel.
+So, for example, if you have a workaholic self as your primary self, then one of the goals on your New Years resolution list might be opposite to the kind of goal your work-focused self would make.

 At the time of setting such a goal, you would probably feel excited and enthusiastic, as if you had discovered a new path or a better way to live your life.

-The excitement and determination to achieve your goal would propel you to research how you might achieve it, you might talk to your friends and family about it, you might daydream about it.
+You’d research how you might achieve it, you might talk to your friends and family about it, you’d probably daydream about it.

 Why People Struggle to Achieve Goals

-But what often happens is that after the initial excitement wears off, such as when you return to work after a weekend during which you set a goal, your work-oriented primary self also returns to control your psyche and says: “You want to go on a holiday?
+What often happens is that after the initial excitement wears off, such as when you return to work after a weekend during which you set a goal, your work-oriented primary self also returns to control your psyche and says: “You want to go on a holiday?
 Time off?
 You’re kidding!
-You can’t afford a holiday (not if you want to send your kids to that private school) and you have no time!
-You’re not going anywhere until you achieve x, y and z.”
+You can’t afford a holiday (not if you want to send your kids to that private school), and you have no time!
+You’re not going anywhere until you achieve x, y and z at work.”

 Before you know it, a whole year has gone by (again) and it occurs to you that you need to take a break and so you set a new goal for that holiday…

-And if you are someone who often sets, for instance, a New Year’s resolution to start a healthy lifestyle, you probably start each new year doing all the right things but soon find yourself sitting in front of the television with a bucket of ice-cream and a bag of popcorn.
+And if you’re someone who regularly decides to start a healthy lifestyle, you probably start doing all the right things but soon find yourself sitting in front of the television with a bucket of ice-cream and a bag of popcorn.

-The solution is to set your goals with more consciousness.
-By that I mean, rather than accepting without discrimination an idea that you have about what you ought to do, first get in touch with the opposite way of thinking or feeling.
+The solution is to make decisions with more consciousness.
+By that I mean rather than accepting without discrimination an idea that you have about what you ought to do, first get in touch with the opposite way of thinking or feeling.

 Delay Setting Goals